jimmidyson/jimmidyson.github.io/content/post/kubernetes-service-clustering-with-dns.md

 2. Create your application image that performs a DNS lookup to find cluster nodes.
 3. Create a service to access your cluster: target it only at the nodes that should be accessible by clients (e.g. [Elasticsearch][elasticsearch] client nodes).
-4. Create a headless service that uses a common label superset - use the service name as the DNS entry that your application image looks up to find cluster nodes.
+4. Create a headless service that uses a common label subset - use the service name as the DNS entry that your application image looks up to find cluster nodes.
 5. Create replication controllers for your pods.
-If you have multiple pod types that should form part of the same cluster remember to use a common superset for your labels.
+If you have multiple pod types that should form part of the same cluster remember to use a common subset for your labels.

 ## The details